-Never fear, there’s no bitter feels—we’re still friends and stay in touch.
+Never fear, there’s no bitter feels—we’re still friends.
 I’m

-far too lazy not petty enough to go through and editing all of the posts and pages he wrote to make them my own, so you’ll just have to deal with the occasional plural pronoun and shot of his face.
+far too lazy not petty enough to go through and edit him out of all of the posts and pages he wrote, so you’ll just have to deal with the occasional plural pronoun and shot of his face.

 Time to explore some more!